EcoExtreML/STEMMUS_SCOPE/Octave_instructions.md

 See [dev container docs](https://code.visualstudio.com/remote/advancedcontainers/add-local-file-mount) for more info.

-With WSL2 mounting a Windows directory inside the dev container is not possible.
+To mount Windows directory inside the dev container you have to start the container in WSL2 and use unix paths like `/mnt/c/...`.

 ## Linux from source